tskit-dev/tutorials/what_is.md

 Mutation on trees are the source of genetic variation
 :::

-The trees inform us that, for example, the final mutation (at position 986) is inherited by genomes $\mathrm{a}$ to $\mathrm{i}$.
-These genomes must have a *G* at that position, compared to the original value of *C*.
+The trees inform us that, for example, the final mutation (at position 995) is inherited by genomes $\mathrm{b}$ to $\mathrm{i}$.
+These genomes must have an *A* at that position, compared to the original value of *G*.
 In other words, once we know the ancestry, placing a relatively small number of mutations is enough to explain all the observed genetic variation.
 Here's the resulting "variant matrix":